The Challenges of API Development and How to Overcome Them

 How to Overcome It:

-- Load Balancing: Distribute traffic across multiple servers to prevent bottlenecks.
+- Load Balancing: Distribute traffic across multiple servers to prevent any single server from becoming overwhelmed.

-- Monitor Performance: Use tools like New Relic or Datadog to track API performance and identify potential issues before they escalate.
+- Monitor Performance: Use monitoring tools like New Relic or Datadog to track API performance and identify bottlenecks.

 4. Versioning and Backward Compatibility